AsepMo/ZROCK_APPLICATION/README.md

 # ZROCK_APPLICATION
-This Application Engine Android Management
+This Application Android Engine Management for Performa, Speed,And Clean Memory.